-- (1) The Company entered into a royalty contract with MPEG LA,LLC, InterDigital CE Patent Holdings,SAS, Dolby Laboratories Inc. and HDMI Licensing Administrator,Inc., wherein the Company should pay royalties according to contract price. - (2) The consolidated subsidiary, AkiraNET Co., entered into software and chip development and related intellectual property authorisation contract with Coherent Logix Incorporated, the contracted and unpaid amount was US\$3,630 thousand ,please refer to Note 6(11) for details. - The consolidated subsidiary, AkiraNET Co., entered into chip development and related intellectual property authorisation contract with Socionext Inc, the contracted and unpaid amount was US\$8,114 thousand ,please refer to Note 6(11) for details. - (3) As of December 31, 2022 and 2021, the unpaid amounts that the Group has contracted but not yet paid commitments for the construction related to the plant in Hsinchu City and Chiayi City, and purchase of equipment were \$0 and \$17,459, respectively. - (4) A. The construction company, Shang-Ho Construction Co., Ltd. who undertook the construction of the Company's plant in Chiayi City, disagreed with the proceeds from construction reduction of doors and windows, and filed a litigation to the Taiwan New Taipei District Court that the Company should pay the dispute proceeds for the construction in the amount of \$4,625 as well as the interest.
+- (1) The Company entered into a royalty contract with MPEG LA,LLC, InterDigital CE Patent Holdings,SAS, Dolby Laboratories Inc. and HDMI Licensing Administrator,Inc., wherein the Company should pay royalties according to contract price. - (2) The consolidated subsidiary, AkiraNET Co., entered into software and chip development and related intellectual property authorisation contract with Coherent Logix Incorporated, the contracted and unpaid amount was US\$3,630 thousand please refer to Note 6(11) for details.

+The consolidated subsidiary, AkiraNET Co., entered into chip development and related intellectual property authorisation contract with Socionext Inc, the contracted and unpaid amount was US\$5,519 thousand ,please refer to Note 6(11) for details.

+The consolidated subsidiary, AkiraNET Co., entered into an intellectual property authorisation and cooperative purchasing contract with Performance Connectivity (Beijing Bolian Semiconductor Co., Ltd.), the contracted and unpaid amount was US\$200 thousand, please refer to Note 6(10) for details.

+As mentioned in Note 6(10) 2., the Group will continue to evaluate the research and development results and developmental of each stage of the project, and negotiate with the contract counterparties based on the evaluation results to adjust the above contract terms such as software, chip development and intellectual property authorisation.

+(3) A. The construction company, Shang-Ho Construction Co., Ltd. who undertook the construction of the Company's plant in Chiayi City, disagreed with the proceeds from construction reduction of doors and windows, and filed a litigation to the Taiwan New Taipei District Court that the Company should pay the dispute proceeds for the construction in the amount of \$4,625 as well as the interest.
 In September 2021, after the first instance, the court rendered a judgement that the Company should pay \$4,225 plus interest.
 The Company had accrued litigation loss and other payables in the amount of \$4,225.
 The Company disagreed with the judgement and filed for litigation.
-In December 2022, after the second instance, the court rendered a judgement that the Company does not need to pay the aforementioned dispute proceeds.
-However, the opposite party disagreed with the judgement and filed for litigation.
-As of reporting date, the supreme court had not made a judgement. - B. The construction company, Shang-Ho Construction Co., Ltd. who undertook the construction of the Company's plant in Chiayi City, claimed that the construction design layout had negligence and extended working period which affected the construction method and increased construction cost.
+The Company disagreed with the judgement and filed for litigation.
+On May 18, 2023, the Supreme Court rendered a final judgement that the Company did not need to pay the aforementioned dispute proceeds, which resulted in gains from reversal of litigation compensation payable \$4,225.
+Please refer to Note 6(20) for details.

+B. The construction company, Shang-Ho Construction Co., Ltd. who undertook the construction of the Company's plant in Chiayi City, claimed that the construction design layout had negligence and extended working period which affected the construction method and increased construction cost.
 In February 2020, it filed a litigation to the Taiwan New Taipei District Court that the Company should pay the dispute proceeds for the construction in the amount of \$37,626 and the interest.
 Because both parties had entered into incremental agreement on the changed design in the construction period, the Company assessed the claim had no evidence and commissioned lawyers to ask the court to reject the claim, the Company had not provisioned related losses on aforementioned litigation.
 As of reporting date, the court had not made a judgement.